mylo-ing/api/README.md

 # api
-The myLocal API written in Go with Fiber and Ent.
+The myLocal headless API written in Go with Fiber and Ent.